-Welcome to Part 4 of our Website Traffic Blueprint article series, where we show you how to create an automated web traffic generation machine using the WordPress CMS.
+Welcome to Part 4 of our Web Site Traffic Blueprint article series, where we explain how to create an automated web traffic machine using the WordPress CMS.

-So far, we have covered the following in this series:
+So far, we have covered the following in this article series:

-In Part One of this article series, we provided an overview of the traffic automation process, and explained why using an expertly configured WordPress website is the key to automating traffic to your website …
+In Part 1, we explained why using an expertly configured WordPress site is the key to automating traffic to your website …

-(With an expertly configured WordPress web site, all you have to do is add web content regularly to automatically start generating web traffic!)
+(With an expertly configured WordPress blog, all you have to do is publish great content on a consistent basis to automatically begin bringing more web traffic!)

-In Part Two, we discuss the setup phase of this system.
-We explain the best way to get started if you don’t have a website yet, how to set everything up if you already have a site, and what to do if your existing website is built with WordPress.
+In Part Two, we look at the setup phase.
+We explain the best way to start if you don’t have a website yet, how to set everything up if you already have a website, and what to do if your website has been built using WordPress.

 (In Part 2 we show you how to set up WordPress on your domain)